tlevine/www.thomaslevine.com/content/!/hovering-cycle/index.md

 ### General trends
 Recall that I have a factorial layout of questions within participant and that I collected sex at the participant level.
-I thus used a multitlevel model with participant as a random effect.
+I thus used a multilevel model with participant as a random effect.

 As the earlier summaries indicate, people generally either followed our societally expected posture or hovered.
 Thus, I'm using the binary